BilbyHouse/Beast-Hunter/RULES.md

 A group's value is one less than the number of cards in that group.
 For example a three card straight has power 2.
 A 4-of-a-kind has power 3.
 If a set of cards has multiple groups, take the value of the highest group(s).
+>__example__: in a nest containing three 5s and two 9s, only the group of fives adds power, being the higher group of cards.
+>__example__: The kit containing {Ace of Blades, 2 of Traps, 3 of Traps, 4 of Traps} has *4* power

 __2. Multipliers.__
 A straight flush, as in a straight of all the same suit, has its power doubled.
-For example, the group \{4 of blades, 5 of blades, 6 of blades\} has power 4 (one less than three cards is 2, doubled is 4).
+For example, the group \{4 of blades, 5 of blades, 6 of blades\} has power 4 (one less than three cards is 2, then doubled is 4).
 In this step you also apply multipliers from special cards.

 __3. Additon from Special Cards__